Home » Breakfast » Blueberry Zucchini Bread With Lemon Glaze

 If you happen to be using a large or overgrown zucchini, it’s still good to use for bread, just scoop out the seeds before shredding and draining.
 The seeds tend to be bitter and super watery and just unpleasant to eat.

-Your Blueberry Zucchini Bread can be stored at room temperature on the countertop for 2-3 days.
+Zucchini bread can be stored at room temperature on the countertop for 2-3 days.
 FYI the glaze will melt into the bread as it sits.

 Another way to store leftovers is storing the zucchini bread in an airtight container in the fridge.
 This is helpful if you live in a particularly humid climate.